 The sessions are facilitated by Skypeople’s Pilot Kate Starkey and operated at the fantastic facilities of Skypeople’s preferred simulator training partner, Ascent Aviation in Glasgow.

 The first workshop took place in early December.
 A group of 8 staff from NATS Prestwick attended, and consisted of Controllers, Managers, and Pseudo Pilots from the NATS training unit.
 A big thank you must go out to all who attended - an enjoyable day was had by all, with excellent feedback on a truly enlightening learning experience.

 The workshops can be booked to suit a variety of group sizes and enquiries are being received from ATC Operations and Training Managers all over the UK recognising that Glasgow is one of the easiest domestic airports to fly to.

 I took the EASA CCA with flypeople (skypeople's sister company) in Malta.
 The course was intense, 4 days but every little detail was made crystal clear and fun to learn.
 As I have gone through the course before in the UAE I knew what the course included, but even if I didn't there's a pre-course workbook sent to every participant before flying off to Malta.

 I exchanged a few emails with Louise where she gave me lots of advice on where to stay, buses to take, how to move around, how to reach the building where the course would take place, etc.

 My groups instructor/trainer was Simon.
-Simon has a charisma in teaching.
+He has charisma in teaching.
 He made everything seem so easy.
 His way of teaching is remarkable.
 He had a way to communicate with every single one of us despite our different cultures and background.
-Funny and serious at the same time, he made a 4 day intense course feel like a game.
+Funny and serious at the same time, he made a four day intense course feel like a game.
 Thank you so much for all the information, all the knowledge and the fun.
 I strongly recommend flypeople!
 Elena Oct-19